MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-scc-powershell.md

 The Exchange Online PowerShell V2 module (abbreviated as the EXO V2 module) uses modern authentication and works with multi-factor authentication (MFA) for connecting to all Exchange-related PowerShell environments in Microsoft 365: Exchange Online PowerShell, Security & Compliance PowerShell, and standalone Exchange Online Protection (EOP) PowerShell.
 For more information about the EXO V2 module, see [About the Exchange Online PowerShell V2 module](exchange-online-powershell-v2.md).

-This topic contains instructions for how to connect to Security & Compliance Center PowerShell using the EXO V2 module.
+**This topic contains instructions for how to connect to Security & Compliance Center PowerShell using the EXO V2 module with or without MFA.**

-To use the older, less secure remote PowerShell connection instructions that [will eventually be deprecated](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-april-2020-update/ba-p/1275508), see [Connect to Security & Compliance Center PowerShell using Basic authentication](basic-auth-connect-to-scc-powershell.md).
+To use the older, less secure remote PowerShell connection instructions that [will eventually be deprecated](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-april-2020-update/ba-p/1275508), see [Basic auth - Connect to Security & Compliance Center PowerShell](basic-auth-connect-to-scc-powershell.md).

+To use the older Exchange Online Remote PowerShell Module to connect to Security & Compliance Center PowerShell using MFA, see [V1 module - Connect to Security & Compliance Center PowerShell using MFA](v1-module-mfa-connect-to-scc-powershell.md).
+Note that this older version of the module will eventually be retired.

 ## What do you need to know before you begin?